Choquequirao to Machu Picchu trek 7 days - Full Itinerary (Code CCHMP7)

 Aguas Calientes upgrade package (optional)

+Included in the price of your tour is a very comfortable, 3 star hotel with hot water etc. However, we notice that many people are accustomed to a different standard of accomodation or are looking for a splurge.
+Our Upgrade Package makes this type of change easy to do.
 This is an upgrade package for treks that already include a nights stay in a hotel in Aguas Calientes, but you would like to upgrade the standard of hotel, meals and train service.
-This price doesn’t change depending on the number of people in the group.

-** For Prices and detailed description please refer to the Aguas Calientes Upgrades page **
+We offer three types of Upgrade... the different types refer to the standard of the Hotel. ** For Prices and hotel options, please refer to the Aguas Calientes Upgrades page **

 - Dinner at one of Aguas Calientes “best” restaurants, like Indio Feliz or Tree House restaurant.